hashicorp/terraform-website/content/source/docs/plugin/framework/validation.html.md

 ### Creating Data Source Schema Validation

-There are two possible interface implementations that can be used for data source validation.
-Either or both can be implemented.
-This validation is performed in addition to any attribute and type validation within the data source schema.
+The framework performs data source schema validation in addition to any attribute and type validation.
+You can implement either or both of the following interfaces.

-The [`tfsdk.DataSourceWithConfigValidators` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#DataSourceWithConfigValidators) follows a similar pattern to attribute validation and allows for a more declarative approach, which is helpful for consistent validators across multiple data sources.
-Each of the validators must satify the [`tfsdk.DataSourceConfigValidator` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#DataSourceConfigValidator).
+The [`tfsdk.DataSourceWithConfigValidators` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#DataSourceWithConfigValidators) follows a similar pattern to attribute validation and allows for a more declarative approach.
+This lets you write consistent validators across multiple data sources.
+You must implement the [`tfsdk.DataSourceConfigValidator` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#DataSourceConfigValidator) for each validator.
 For example:

 ```go
 // Other methods to implement the tfsdk.DataSource interface are omitted for brevity